 OmiseGo is an interoperable decentralized exchange and payment platform that allows value transfers across blockchain networks and provides fiat-to-crypto and crypto-to-crypto investment gateways.
 OmiseGo was created to solve the value transfer issues between payment processors, financial institutions, and individuals, and is ideal for people who lack access to financial services, market liquidity, or network security.

 OmiseGo’s decentralized exchange allows cross-chain transactions to take place; this means that users are no longer limited to trading fiat/crypto pairs and BTC or ETH/ altcoin pairs, but instead, will have the ability to trade altcoins for other altcoins directly across blockchain networks.
 The transactions that pass through the decentralized exchange will be validated via a proof-of-stake consensus, where OmiseGo users stake their OMG tokens to vote on the validity of blocks.

 The Software Developer Kit

 The primary purpose of the OMG token is to be used as a staking token for OmiseGo’s proof-of-stake consensus.
 Users will have the opportunity to stake their funds on the validity of blocks on the OMG network.
-And, if users stake their tokens actively and honestly, then they will be rewarded with the transaction fees from the block they validate in an amount that is proportional to the number of tokens they staked.
-However, if users stake their tokens on invalid blocks, they will face the possible penalties of losing all of their staked tokens (hard slashing) or losing their returns (soft slashing).
+And, if users stake their tokens actively and honestly, then they will be rewarded with transaction fees from the block they validate in an amount proportional to the number of tokens staked.
+However, if users stake their tokens on invalid blocks, they will face the possible penalty of losing staked tokens (hard slashing) or losing their returns (soft slashing).

 Why decentralize services?